Holland America Unveils $500M Six-Ship Renovation Plan

 Six-ship renovation plan built around guest feedback

-Beth Bodensteiner, president of Holland America Line, said the scope and priorities reflect customer input.
+Beth Bodensteiner, president of Holland America Line, said the scope and priorities come from customer input.
 “Our guests have been very clear about what they love about our ships and what they want to see more of, and Holland America Evolution is our answer to that,” Bodensteiner said.

 More than $500 million, with Fincantieri as a key partner

 Holland America said the investment will support refreshed public areas, additional restaurant and bar options, and new stateroom and suite categories, including plans to add accommodation capacity within the six-ship group.
-The line is working with Italian shipbuilder Fincantieri, noting the company built all 11 ships in Holland America’s fleet.
+The line is working with Italian shipbuilder Fincantieri, which built all 11 ships in Holland America's fleet.

 “This investment allows us to introduce experiences and venues that are new to the fleet, add Pinnacle Class favorites like Grand Dutch Café, and create new stateroom categories designed for the way people travel today,” Bodensteiner said, adding that the line intends to preserve what she called the “perfectly sized ship experience” associated with the brand.